 PAR 64 Bulbs – A Guide to PAR 64 Lamp Sizes

-For years the PAR Can has been the great workhorse of the stage lighting industry, particularly in band/DJ lighting.
+Although stage lighting in the 21st century is all about DMX systems and robotic light spewing devices, for years the humble PAR Can was the great workhorse of the stage lighting industry, particularly in band/DJ lighting.
 The 1000w PAR 64 Can is the daddy of the PAR family and PAR 64 lamps (the bulbs that go inside the Can) are available to buy in different beam widths.
 On Stage Lighting takes a look at the different PAR 64 lamps available and their uses in stage lighting.

 It is disgraceful in the 21st century,we are still treating our PAR cans this way!